Alfa Romeo Navajo: Specifications

-The side is crossed by an orange longitudinal rib, which contrasts with the silver paint of the rest of the body, that ends with the air intake to cool the brakes.
+The side is crossed by an orange longitudinal rib, contrasting with the silver paint of the rest of the body, which ends with the air intake to cool the brakes.

-Inside, in addition to the two fiberglass seats, there is an unusual tubular dashboard equipped with a digital instrument panel and levers instead of the classic buttons to operate the on-board controls.
+Inside, in addition to the two fiberglass seats, there is a tubular dashboard equipped with a digital instrument panel and levers instead of the classic buttons to operate the on-board controls.